-Parameter Description unicast-mode { unicast-mode } Synopsis: disabled, auto, static Default: auto Disabled: Layer 3 switching is disabled.
-The ability to disable routing hardware acceleration may be desired, for example, in a system with sophisticated firewall rules, which could not be supported by the Layer 3 switching ASIC and would require software processing.
-Static: Only statically configured Layer 3 switching rules will be used.
-This mode may be useful, for example, in a system with complex configuration where static routes do not conflict with a firewall, while traffic flows following dynamic routes have to be subject to sophisticated firewall filtering.
-Auto: Both statically configured and dynamically learned Layer 3 switching rules will be used.
-In this mode, maximum routing hardware acceleration is utilized. multicast-mode { multicast-mode } Synopsis: disabled, auto, static Default: auto Disabled: Layer 3 switching is disabled.
-The ability to disable routing hardware acceleration may be desired, for example, in a system with sophisticated firewall rules, which could not be supported by the Layer 3 switching ASIC and would require software processing.
+Parameter Description unicast-mode { unicast-mode } Synopsis: { disabled, auto, static } Default: auto <itemizedlist>stitem>Disabled: Layer 3 switching is disabled.
+The ability to disable routing hardware acceleration may be desired, for example, in a system with sophisticated firewall rules, which could not be supported by the Layer 3 switching ASIC and would require software processing. listitem> static: Only statically configured Layer 3 switching rules will be used.
+This mode may be useful, for example, in a system with complex configuration where static routes do not conflict with a firewall, while traffic flows following dynamic routes have to be subject to sophisticated firewall filtering. listitem> switching rules will be used.
+In this mode, maximum routing hardware acceleration is utilized. listitem> </itemizedlist> multicast-mode { multicast-mode } Synopsis: { disabled, auto, static } Default: auto <itemizedlist>stitem>Disabled: Layer 3 switching is disabled.
+The ability to disable routing hardware acceleration may be desired, for example, in a system with sophisticated firewall rules, which could not be supported by the Layer 3 switching ASIC and would require software processing. listitem> statically configured Layer 3 switching rules will be used.
+This mode may be useful, for example, in a system with complex configuration where static routes do not conflict with a firewall,</itemizedlist>

-Parameter Description Static: Only statically configured Layer 3 switching rules will be used.
-This mode may be useful, for example, in a system with complex configuration where static routes do not conflict with a firewall, while traffic flows following dynamic routes have to be subject to sophisticated firewall filtering.
-Auto: Both statically configured and dynamically learned Layer 3 switching rules will be used.
-In this mode, maximum routing hardware acceleration is utilized. learn-mode { learn-mode } Synopsis: flow-oriented, host-oriented Default: flow-oriented Defines how dynamically learned traffic flows are identified: Flow-oriented: Traffic flows are identified by a 5-tuple signature: Src IP address + Dst IP address + Protocol + Src TCP/UDP port + Dst TCP/UDP port This mode should be used, if fine-granularity firewall filtering is configured in the device (i.e. some flows between two hosts should be forwarded, while other flows between the same two hosts should be filtered).
-However, this mode utilizes more Layer 3 switching ASIC resources and is not recommended if fine-granularity firewall filtering is not required. • Host-oriented: Traffic flows are identified by a 2-tuple signature: Src IP address + Dst IP address All traffic between two IP hosts is hardware-accelerated regardless of the protocol and TCP/UDP ports.
-This mode potentially controls multiple flows with a single rule and hence is more efficient in utilizing Layer3 switching ASIC resources. aging-time { aging-time } Default: 32 This parameter configures the time a dynamically learned rule for a traffic flow, which has become inactive, is held before being removed from the Layer 3 switch forwarding table.
+Parameter Description while traffic flows following dynamic routes have to be subject to sophisticated firewall filtering. stitem> Auto: Both statically configured and dynamically learned Layer 3 switching rules will be used.
+In this mode, maximum routing hardware acceleration is utilized. learn-mode { learn-mode } Synopsis: { flow-oriented, host-oriented } Default: flow-oriented Defines how dynamically learned traffic flows are identified: <itemizedlist>sitemizedlist>sitemizedlist>sitemizedlist>signature: </itemizedlist> aging-time { aging-time } Synopsis: An integer between 16 and 600 Default: 32 This parameter configures the time a dynamically learned rule for a traffic flow, which has become inactive, is held before being removed from the Layer 3 switch forwarding table.